FBI: Most Wanted

 FBI: Most Wanted is an American police procedural television series created by René Balcer and produced by Wolf Entertainment that was ordered to series by CBS in May 2019, and premiered on January 7, 2020.
 The series follows the exploits of the Fugitive Task Force of the Federal Bureau of Investigation (FBI).
 It is the first spin-off of Dick Wolf's FBI, and the second series in the FBI franchise.

-FBI: Most Wanted and its characters were introduced via back-door pilot episode titled "Most Wanted" in the first season of FBI.
+FBI: Most Wanted and its characters were introduced via a back-door pilot episode titled "Most Wanted" in the first season of FBI.
 The series originally starred Julian McMahon, Kellan Lutz, Roxy Sternberg, Keisha Castle-Hughes, and Nathaniel Arcand.
 Other cast members included YaYa Gosselin, Miguel Gomez, Alexa Davalos, Dylan McDermott, Edwin Hodge, and Shantel VanSanten.

 In April 2024, the series was renewed for a sixth season which premiered on October 15, 2024.
 In March 2025, the series was canceled after six seasons.